carlosbiao/carlosbiao/README.md

 I'm Carlos Luide Bião dos Reis, better known as **Bião** in my workplace.

-I'm a mathematics professor at the Santa Cruz State University and a PhD student in computational modeling at the Polytechnic Institute of the Rio de Janeiro State University.
+I'm a mathematics professor at the Santa Cruz State University and a DSc student in computational modeling at the Polytechnic Institute of the Rio de Janeiro State University.

 My current research is related to **3D reconstruction and occluding contours**.